PhD in Counseling

 Adams State University

 Adams State University, in Alamosa, Colorado, has a CACREP-accredited PhD in Counselor Education and Supervision with a hybrid format that requires students to attend four, week-long summer residencies during the program.
 The degree prepares graduates for careers as clinical supervisors, counseling researchers, or academic scholars.
 Students must take 66 credits with courses in qualitative and quantitative research methodologies, data analysis, and counselor education.
-At least 100 hours of practicum and 600 hours of internship in counseling must also be completed.
+Students must complete at least 100 hours of practicum and 600 hours of internship in counseling.
 Applicants must have a master’s degree that meets CACREP coursework requirements with at least a 3.0 GPA and either licensure in their state of residence or one year of counseling work experience.
 An in-person interview is also required for acceptance and enrollment.
 The program only admits new students in the fall term with applications due the preceding December.

 Hampton University

-Hampton University is a historically black institution based in Hampton, Virginia.
+Hampton University is a historically Black institution based in Hampton, Virginia.
 The university offers a PhD in Counselor Education and Supervision with optional specializations in School Counseling and Community Mental Health Counseling.
 Students complete 64 credits of research, clinical, and supervision training in courses such as Counseling Leadership and Advocacy, Theories and Practice of Counseling Supervision, and Research and Program Evaluation.
-The degree also includes a practicum, two internships, and a research dissertation.
+The degree includes a practicum, two internships, and a research dissertation.
 It takes approximately three-and-a-half years to complete the degree full-time or longer for part-time students.
-Applicants must submit transcripts, GRE scores from within the past five years, a writing sample, and a personal statement.
-Coursework in abnormal psychology and ethics are prerequisites for entry and must be clearly identifiable on student transcripts.
+Applicants must submit transcripts, GRE scores from within the past five years (unless waived), a writing sample, and a personal statement.
+Coursework in abnormal psychology and ethics are prerequisites for entry and must be identifiable on student transcripts.
 Financial aid may be available for qualified applicants.

 Regent University